SeifAbroud/WeTransfer-Automation/auto-latest-file-uplaod_1.3/Readme.md

 3. **Command Line Usage:**
    - To use the script from the command line, edit the 'wtfolder.bat' file.
-   - Change the Python location with the path to where you saved the Python code (`.\wt-auto-upload`).
+   - Change the Python location with the path to where you saved the Python code (`.\wt-folder-auto-upload.py`).
    - Place the `.bat` file in the `\system32` folder to use it from the command line.